-Deborah Thompson Eisenberg is associate dean for academic affairs and Piper & Marbury Professor of Law.
+Vice Dean Deborah Thompson Eisenberg is the Piper & Marbury Professor of Law.
 She serves as faculty director of Maryland Carey Law’s Dispute Resolution Program and Center for Dispute Resolution.
 Professor Eisenberg teaches in the areas of dispute resolution, mediation, and civil procedure.
-She received her JD from Yale Law School in 1994 and graduated as valedictorian with a BA in Political Science from the University of Maryland Baltimore County in 1991.
+She received her JD from Yale Law School in 1994 and graduated as valedictorian with a BA in Political Science from the University of Maryland, Baltimore County in 1991.

 Professor Eisenberg is a recognized scholar in the areas of dispute resolution, employment law, and equal pay.
 She has published peer-reviewed articles relating to the costs and benefits of court-annexed ADR (with Lorig Charkoudian and Jamie Walter).
 Professor Eisenberg’s equal pay scholarship has been recognized in many national media outlets, including The New York Times, Salon.com, MSNBC.com, The Boston Globe, Baltimore Sun, and others.
 She has testified as a pay discrimination expert before the U.S. Senate Committee on Health, Education, Labor and Pensions and the Equal Employment Opportunity Commission.